dart-lang/site-www/src/tools/analyzer.md

-You can customize the behavior of the analyzer or the linter by adding an analysis options file (`analysis_options.yaml`) to the package root of your project.
+You can customize the behavior of the analyzer or the linter by adding an analysis options file (`analysis_options.yaml`) to the root of your package.
 The analysis options file allows you to enable the lint rules appropriate to your project.
 For example, adding the `close_sinks` rule ensures that all sink methods include a `close()` call.
 For further information, see